Social Exchange Theory explained

 The Social Exchange Theory is more complex than a simple cost-benefit model used in business.
 It suggests that people can form a positive or negative opinion on a relationship based on a combination of three factors.

-The costs of a relationship refer to what people see as the negative aspects.
-These could be literal costs, such as giving out loans, or things like effort and time.
+The costs of a relationship refers to what people see as the negative aspects. like the invested time and money in the exchange networks.
+These could also be literal costs, such as giving out loans, or things like effort and time.
 There are even extreme forms of risks or costs, ranging from humiliation and physical violence to more subtle expressions like a frown.

 Rewards come in many shapes and sizes as well: money, gifts, social acknowledgement, and subtle things like a smile, pat on the shoulder, wink, or a nod.
 Relationships are positive when the advantages outweigh the disadvantages, for both parties.
 We speak of negative relationships when the costs and risks outweigh the benefits.